 Cohen admits to stealing and other takeaways from day 19 of Trump’s trial

-The prosecution rested its case in Trump’s New York hush-money trial, as the defence finished cross-examining Cohen.
+The prosecution rested its case in former US president’s New York hush-money trial, as the defence finished cross-examining Cohen.

 Disbarred lawyer Michael Cohen has completed his testimony before a New York criminal courtroom, as the case against his boss, former United States President Donald Trump, approaches its likely end.